marmuDev/oc-app-recover/README.md

 =======
-oc-app-bck - App Name "Recover"
+oc-app-recover - App Name "Recover"
 ==========

 Modular ownCloud App for Accessing Different Data Sources for Recovery.
 Based on files and trashbin app it is using filelist to display backed up files fetched via a webservice.
-Recovery of the files also via Webservice4Recover: https://github.com/marmuDev/webservice4recover/blob/master/index.php
+Recovery of files also via Webservice4Recover: https://github.com/marmuDev/webservice4recover/blob/master/index.php